 No. All parking pages have a standard design.
-The only customizable element is your domain name.
+The only customizable element is your custom domain name.

 Can I display my own ads on my parking page?

-No. Parking pages will only display the standard video and text.
+No. Parking pages will only display the standard video background and your custom domain name, if you have one.
 Parking pages don’t support code injection, CSS, or integrations other than G Suite.

 Squarespace parking pages are meant to hold a spot on the internet until you're ready to build a full website.
-Parking pages can also be used to hold a domain for an email address that doesn’t need a website.
-If you need a parking page with ad space, Squarespace Domains is probably not the best solution for you.
+Parking pages can also be used to hold a domain for a custom email address that doesn’t need a website.

 Can I invite contributors to help manage my parking page?